When You’re With Me, Oh BuoyJuly 11, 2016

 Only, right now, it doesn’t.
 Because someone has padlocked the pedestrian gate along the way.

-Land has changed hands on this old dirt track for big, big money during the boom, and right now, the new owners of this particular corner obviously have new plans for the right-of-way that cuts around the edge of their plot.
+Land has changed hands on this old dirt track for big, big money during the boom, and right now, the new owners of this particular corner obviously have new plans for the mass path that cuts along the edge of their plot.

 It was weird, seeing the road itself blocked by a padlock gate further back.
 Seeing the mass path itself padlocked too was a real disappointment.